billyyyyy3320/Billy/blog/_en/2019-7-21-create-json-server-with-multiple-files.md

 tag:
   - Frontend
   - JavaScript
-summary: With json-server, Frontend engineers can develop without relying on Backend. splitting each API into separate files make developing and maintaining easier.
+summary: With json-server, Frontend engineers can develop without relying on Backend.
+But it's not handy to maintain it due to its single .json file entry.
+Why not splitting each API into separate files.
 ---

 # Create `json-server` with multiple files